What Is Black Garlic And How To Make It – Slow Cooker Vs. Fermenter

 TAP ON IMAGE TO VIEW PRICE

-However, it can be quite expensive to buy a ready-made product, although the cost of regular garlic is quite cheap, then the cost of black garlic is so much higher mainly due to its time-consuming fermentation process.
+However, it can be quite expensive to buy ready-made black garlic; although the cost of regular garlic is quite cheap, then the cost of black garlic is so much higher, mainly due to its time-consuming fermentation process.

-But don’t worry, you don’t need to buy expensive BC from the health food shop, keep reading as I will show how you can make it at home using some simple kitchen appliances.
+But don’t worry, you don’t need to buy these expensive bulbs from the health food shop; keep reading as I will show how you can make it at home using some simple kitchen appliances.

 Making Your Own Black Garlic In A Slow Cooker Or A Rice Cooker

-All right, so you want all the health benefits of this tasty ingredient – but how, exactly, do you get your hands on it?
-There are few stores that sell it, and it is available online for a pretty penny, but did you know?
+All right, so you want all the health benefits of this tasty ingredient – but how, exactly, do you make it?

 Watch this short video below for simple steps on how to make it using a rice cooker.

 Step Two: Make sure your bulbs are very dry.
-Place few sheets of kitchen towel or a small bamboo table mat or a piece of foil at the bottom and then place the bulbs in your slow cooker or rice cooker and turn on the lowest possible setting.
+Place a few sheets of kitchen towel or a small bamboo table mat or a piece of foil at the bottom and then place the bulbs in a single layer in your slow cooker or rice cooker and turn on the lowest possible setting, which should be a ‘Warm’ setting and not ‘Low’ setting.

 The process of making black garlic is easy, but it takes a bit of patience to achieve that final result.